-Hi, I’m Kristen Rasmussen de VASQUEZ (she/her). the founder of rooted food.
+Hi, I’m Kristen Rasmussen Vasquez (she/her). the founder of rooted food.

+Real food in the modern world.
 I’ve worked at the nexus of nutrition, sustainability, and taste for over 15 years.
 As a Registered Dietitian Nutritionist with extensive culinary, academic, research, and industry experience, I am uniquely poised to ignite change.
-I am an Adjunct Faculty member at UC Berkeley, past Adjunct faculty at the Culinary Institute of America, and have consulted on environmental & culinary nutrition for numerous organizations from large-scale foodservice to tech start-ups.
-I like to get my hands dirty in the kitchen (maybe too much) and am lucky to have experienced authentic traditional foods of many cultures - the past two summers I spent teaching a UC Berkeley study abroad course about traditional diets and food systems on the Northern Aegean island of Chios, Greece.
-Last year, as a part-heritage trip for my partner and children/part-culinary journey for me, I lived in magical Oaxaca and I also have a good amount of experience with Scandinavian food, the food of my ancestors.
-I know I am truly privileged to be able to experience so many amazing food cultures.
+I am an Adjunct Faculty member at UC Berkeley and Cal Poly Humboldt, past Adjunct Faculty at the Culinary Institute of America, and have consulted on environmental & culinary nutrition for numerous organizations from large-scale foodservice to tech start-ups.
+I like to get my hands dirty foraging, harvesting, and creating and am lucky to have experienced authentic traditional foods of many cultures, including during my time teaching study abroad courses on Aegean islands and living in magical Oaxaca, Mexico as a part-heritage trip for my partner and children/part-culinary journey for me.
+I also have a good amount of experience with Scandinavian food, the food of (some of) my ancestors, through work with the Nordic Food Lab and my “West Coast Nordic” pop-ups.
+I know I am truly privileged to be able to experience so many amazing people, places, and foods.

-If it doesn’t taste good, people won’t eat it and I sincerely believe that a key path to solving the climate crisis is through delicious food.
+If it doesn’t taste good, people won’t eat it (something that is readily apparent with my two young children) and I sincerely believe that a key path to solving the climate crisis is through delicious, real foods in the context of our modern environment.
 Fortunately, foods that are good for the planet are usually the ones that are good for us.
 Phew!
 Let’s get started.

 My work provides clarity on which foods to eat, creativity on how to prepare and serve them, and embraces cultural variation.
 I have a strong penchant for the wild, for fermentation, for biodiversity, and for plant-forward dishes from different cultures.
 In other words - Rooted Food.